Ian-72/todo-msbroker/README.md

       - '8080:8080'
   ```

-3) Make sure you have install docker and docker compose.
-Then excute this command to build todo-service image
+3) Make sure you have docker and docker compose installed.
+Then run this command to build the todo-service image
   ```
   $ docker-compose build
   ```